 If a 'substitution value' is used, the importer can actually nominate the actual library to be used as the target library during the import run.
-Substitution values are described in more detail in a later section of this chapter.
+Substitution values are described in more detail in Define Substitution Variables Used in a List.

 Special value *LIBL is not acceptable as a target library name.

 Copy data as well

 Enter Y in this column beside the required object.
 It only applies to physical files (object type *PF).